Exopy/i3py/docs/source/dev_guide/drivers/features.rst

     Setting chain
     ^^^^^^^^^^^^^

-        When setting a feature first the value is checked against the cached value.
+        First when setting a feature, we check if the instrument options allow to access it, and if not an AttributeError is raised.
+Next, the value is checked against the cached value.
 If both values are found to be equal, the set is not performed as it would be useless.
 Otherwise, we proceed with the setting sequence, which, like the getting, happens in three steps:

         - |Feature.pre_set|:
           During this step, the state of the instrument can be checked and the